How to Merge MHT Files Using GroupDocs.Merger for Java: A Complete Guide

 }

-class is central to all operations.
-By passing the path of your MHT file, you prepare it for further manipulation.
+Explanation: The Merger class is the entry point for all operations.
+By supplying the path of the first MHT file, you prepare the object for subsequent joins.

 public class FeatureAddAnotherMht {